• Home

 Wanderlust

-According to my Runyankole tutor, the term 'wanderlust' can best be translated as 'having the desire to explore'.
-In the above translation, 'kumanya' has several meanings such as 'to know', 'to explore', or 'to understand'.
-He also added 'omurambuzi' which means 'someone who loves to travel frequently'.
+According to my Mandarin teacher, the term 'wanderlust' can best be translated as 'a travel addiction or craving'.
+In the above translation, 'yǐn' has several meanings such as 'a strong impulse', 'a longing', or 'a desire'.

 • About Me